hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 across the realization that writing it directly in `splines` would add another set of dependencies for *everyone*, even people not using the serialization part of it.
 I was a bit unsatisfied with that.
-So I thought about *“Why not just adding another crate, like `splines-serde`?”* Obviously, this doesn’t work because of the orphan rules: you cannot write an implementation of a trait in a different crate than where the type or the trait is defined.
+So I thought about *“Why not just adding another crate, like `splines-serde`?”* Obviously, that doesn’t work because of the orphan rules: you cannot write an implementation of a trait in a different crate than where the type or the trait is defined.
 Meh.

 # A limited solution yet a solution: feature-gated impls